Wendy McInally SFHEA, MSc, BSc (Hons) RSCN.

 With knowledge, skills and expertise developed over 25 years in clinical care and educational delivery environments across the UK and internationally, Wendy has built a comprehensive research portfolio around children and young people with cancer since joining Edinburgh Napier University in 2005.

 Working with academic colleagues and the Teaching Fellow community across the University and further afield, Wendy develops and manages clinical initiatives within child health and cancer nursing.
 This work focuses on enhancing practice skills and expertise, as well as the overall student learning experience.
 In December 2012, she completed a Travel Scholarship for the Florence Nightingale Foundation / Teenage Cancer Trust and began her PhD journey in 2015.

-Wendy is currently working on a number of initiatives to explore and support health professionals with the knowledge, skills and expertise to care for children and young people with cancer and their families, in particular teenagers and young people living with cancer.
-She is an External Examiner for Salford University, is engaged in pedagogic and practitioner research and is currently an advisor to the UK National Confidential Enquiry into Patient Outcome and Death study.
-In late August 2016, Wendy was successful in securing a grant for her 2016/2017 educational research programme from The Melville Trust for Care and Cure of Cancer.
+Wendy is currently working on a number of initiatives to explore and support healthcare professionals with the knowledge, skills and expertise to care for children and young people with cancer and their families, in particular teenagers and young people living with cancer.
+She is an External Examiner for Salford University, is engaged in pedagogic and practitioner research and is currently an adviser to the UK National Confidential Enquiry into Patient Outcome and Death study.
+In late August 2016, Wendy was successful in securing a research grant from The Melville Trust for Care and Cure of Cancer.
 In addition to this she was awarded the largest grant to be awarded from the Teaching Fellow grants in 2016/17.
 This work has supported the development of e Learning materials for one of the children's cancer charities in the UK.

 Wendy is also an Editorial Board Member for the new journal Comprehensive Child and Adolescent Nursing and peer reviewer for the European Journal of Oncology Nursing and Cancer Nursing Practice.
 Also a member of CCLG/RCN and TYAC.